 As someone working with developers and concerned about software security, you want the ‘how to do it’.
-Not the technical detail, but what you can say to your boss/customer/end user to convince them that you’ve done the right thing.
-You reach for the dummies guide, and it’s not there.
-Until recently the book didn’t exist.
-So here it is.
+Not the technical detail, but how you can change your professional approach and that of your colleagues to deliver adequate software security at a minimum cost.
+You reach for the dummies guide, and there’s nothing like that available.
+This online book addresses that gap.

-Our mission with this guide is to help you to get your team good enough at software security, with a minimum of effort and even a certain amount of fun.
+Our mission with this book is to help you to get your team good enough at software security, with a minimum of effort and even a certain amount of fun.

 We’ll also include quotations from experts.
 And much as we’d like to give full credit, the quotations come from interviews done on condition of anonymity – so instead we have cited the role of the speaker.

 This guide will continue to develop.
-Some sections are currently rudimentary; we’ll improve them.
-As people tell us what’s wrong and what can be done better we’ll incorporate their ideas.
+As we learn from further trials of the techniques and as people tell us what can be done better we’ll incorporate the improvements.